Alor-e/artifact-sync/README.md

 cp artifact-sync-assistant-0.0.1.vsix dist/ArtifactSyncAssistant.vsix
 cp artifact-sync-assistant-0.0.1.vsix ../ArtifactSyncAssistant.vsix
 ```

+`npm run package` automatically syncs `change-impact-agent/` into `vscode-extension/python/` so the VSIX always bundles the backend.

 Update the version number in `package.json` (and the copy commands) if you publish a new release.